10 Popular Coworking Spaces in the Arab World

 The Pavilion Downtown Dubai (Dubai)

 Founded in 2011, The Pavilion Downtown Dubai is a spacious “non-profit contemporary art space” that provides a place to view, discuss and participate in works by local and international artists.
 With an open workspace with two art galleries, a café and restaurant, an outdoor lounge, cinema, library, and espresso bar, The Pavilion offers a platform to support the work of rising artists in the region.
-It's an ideal location for events in Dubai- we recently held our Mix n’ Mentor Dubai event here.
+It's an ideal location for events in Dubai; we held last year’s Mix N’ Mentor Dubai here.

 Rasheed22 (Cairo)

-Rasheed22 is a bit different than the others on the list.
-The Cairo-based space doesn't have set working hours and relies heavily on the community to keep the place open.
-The project asks for a small fee for hourly, daily, or monthly use and those who would like to join must call ahead to make sure somebody is there to let them in.
-The kitchen is open for those who wish to bring their own food, and coffee and tea is available, users just have to put whatever they feel is fair into a collection box.
-Rasheed22 is more like a hackerspace and open community for internet and business meetings; make your reservation in advance to be sure somebody is “home” in the space.
+Rasheed22 is a bit different from the others on this list.
+The Cairo-based hackerspace doesn't have set working hours and relies heavily on the community to keep it open; those who would like to join must call ahead to see if someone can let them in, and must pay a small fee for hourly, daily, or monthly use.
+The kitchen is open for those who wish to bring their own food, and coffee and tea is available.
+To rent meeting spaces, users must simply put contribute what they feel is fair into a collection box.
+Although the coworking space generally depends on members’ donations to stay afloat, it recently launched a crowfunding campaign on Zoomaal to cover costs in 2013.

 Shelter (Dubai)